Tamas-Gavlider/WanderRoads/README.md

 - The issue where the edit post could not be submitted without updating the image has been fixed, but the image was not made a required field.

 - Cache was added to the Post model in the backend; however, it caused an issue on the frontend.
 When a post was created, it did not immediately appear on the posts page or the map.
 The cache was removed from the post views to fix this issue.

+- Visitors could not see the profile owner's preferences due to a logical error in the add travel preference file.

 #### Known Bugs